Razmatovski/codex-testing/README.md

 ## Running the application

-Initialize the database with default data using the provided CLI command:
+Initialize the database with default data using the provided CLI command.
+It creates a default user `admin` with password `admin`:

 ```bash
 flask --app run.py init-db